 Travel and entertainment (T&E) expenses account for almost 13% of a company’s annual sales on average, and is the second-largest corporate expense item behind payroll, according to a study done by JP Morgan.

-With T&E expenses representing such a large proportion of total costs, it is vital for businesses to have in place a travel and expense policy that safeguards the company budget while helping to predict employee spending patterns.
+With T&E expenses representing such a large proportion of total costs, it is vital for businesses to have in place an expense management policy and a travel management program that automates and safeguards the company budget while helping to predict employee spending patterns.

 What is a travel and expense policy?

-Travel and expense policy is a set of rules and guidelines, usually set by the Finance Manager and/or Travel Manager to define the do’s and don’t for employees when incurring expenses in the course of their work.
+A travel and expense policy is a set of rules and guidelines, usually set by the Finance Manager and/or Travel Manager to define the do’s and don’ts for employees when incurring expenses in the course of their work.

-A typical travel and expense policy would include:
+A typical travel and expense policy would include the following elements:

 - Objective, scope and general expectations and requirements of employees